Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Model Description and Problem Formulation

-{In this study, alternative care refers to any lower-acuity treatment pathway available to non-urgent patients outside the main emergency department.
+We address ED congestion by identifying an optimal threshold policy for {offering} {alternative care (such as telemedicine or affiliated urgent care clinics)} to non-urgent patients when system demand is high.
+The objective is to maximize revenue penalized by waiting and balking costs all from the hospital perspective.
+We model the ED as a two-class $M/M/c$ priority queuing system with distinct service time distributions for urgent and non-urgent patients.
+This framework is designed to provide hospital administrators with an implementable decision tool for efficient ED management. \paragraph*{Patient Flow and Priority Structure.} Patients arrive either via ambulance and are considered as \emph{urgent} patients or arrive as walk-ins and are triaged into \emph{urgent} (walk-in triage levels 1-2) or \emph{non-urgent} (triage levels 3-5) classes.
+Urgent patients are prioritized for immediate service, while non-urgent patients are assigned lower priority.
+Non-urgent patients may either enter the ED queue or be offered an external alternative-care option depending on a congestion threshold.
+This mechanism optimizes resource allocation by directing lower-acuity patients to suitable external care pathways.
+The ED is thus modeled as a two-class preemptive-priority $M/M/c$ system with state-dependent threshold-based admission of non-urgent arrivals. \paragraph*{Alternative Care.} {In this study, alternative care refers to any lower-acuity treatment pathway available to non-urgent patients outside the main emergency department.
 These options may include telemedicine consultations, affiliated urgent care clinics, or hospital-based outpatient services that can deliver appropriate treatment at a lower operational cost and shorter wait time.
-From a modeling perspective, the alternative care pathway is associated with its own revenue rate (e.g. $r^{\text{Alt}}$ for in-person alternatives or $r^{\text{Tele}}$ for telemedicine) and potential balking or acceptance costs.
+From a modeling perspective, the alternative care pathway is associated with its own revenue rate (e.g. $r^{\mathrm{Alt}}$ for in-person alternatives) and potential balking or acceptance costs.
 The acceptance probability $p_a$ denotes the probability that a non-urgent patient accepts the offered alternative care option, regardless of its specific form.}